dbp/website/essays/2014-10-05-why-test-in-haskell.markdown

 To take it a little further, and perhaps justify from a somewhat theoretical point of view why these sorts of tests are so valuable, consider all possible implementations of any function (or monadic action).
-The possibly implementations with the given type are a subset of all the possible implementations, but still potentially a pretty large one (our example of a web handler certainly has this property).
+The possible implementations with the given type are a subset of all the possible implementations, but still potentially a pretty large one (our example of a web handler certainly has this property).